 - Intensive development of broadly applicable research and professional skills.

-- Specialized skills in archaeology, biological, and cultural anthropology, with room to connect to other disciplines.
+- Specialization in archaeology, biological, and cultural anthropology, with room to connect to other disciplines.

 - Hands-on methods training and team building during on-campus Summer Institute.

 - Flexible distance learning core courses to enable freedom in residence, work, and research locations.